R3V1Z3/entwine/README.md

 - [Great, tell me more about Entwine.](#how-entwine-works)

 ## Markdown Example
-Maybe it'll help to explain it through a comparison with Microsoft Word.
-In word, you'd normally type some text and then highlight and add bold or italic styling.
-In most Markdown editors, you simply add a symbol before and maybe after your typed text.
-No mouse needed.

-For example, to create a header, you could add a `#` symbol and space before your header:
+Maybe an example will help.
+When using a Markdown editor, to create a header, you just type a `#` symbol and a space followed by your header text.
+No mouse highlighting is needed, just a couple extra characters and your desired text.

+So basically, you just enter something like this:
 `# My New Document`

-MS Word now supports Markdown, though it's really the workflow Markdown offers through plain text eitors that makes it so appealing.

 - [Okay I get it, tell me more about Entwine.](#how-entwine-works)